andymeneely/project-timber-wolf/rules/RULES.md

 *Tip: Wait to account for noise until the end of Character Action phase.
 Ask everyone to hold up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.*
 </div>

-You may opt to simply **Pass**, and take no actions with no noise penalty.
-However, at most one Character may Pass each round.

 You may **Help Out.** If you are Outdoors, you may spend 💡💡 to give 💡 to any player, any number of times, in addition to your action. _**This does not apply to the Escape phase!**_ (Sorry.)

 You may opt to **Initiate Escape Phase** at any time (see *Escape Phase*).

+You may NOT opt to "pass".
+You MUST choose an Action on your Character or Skills.

 You have the final say about what to do with your own character.